PMiranda98/NextChapter/README.md

  - REST: For the endpoints access of each services;
  - AMQP: An event bus with RabbitMQ as message broker for a more frequently, non coupled and asynchronous communication between services;
  - gRPC: For direct communication between two services;
- - Websockets with SignalR: For a full duplex connection to achieve real-time communication.
+ - Websockets: For a full duplex connection to achieve real-time communication.

 ### Services description

 ### Tools used

+#### .NET tools